stormy-scss/docs/docs/07-text-module/01-index.md

 # Text module

-The text module contains text size, alignment, and container mixins (not to be confused with [the container module](../container-module/index))
+The text module contains text size, alignment, container mixins and more (container mixins not to be confused with [the container module](../container-module/index))

 To use it, write `@use "stromy-scss/text" as stromy-text;` and `@include` the mixins.